HistoricEngland/H.API/JoiningInstructions.md

 Confirm the date agreed to start your joining process

-Give details of your funding offer (typically this will be £1,500 per dataset).
+Give details of your funding offer.
 We will request financial information that will allow us to raise a purchase order for you to return a corresponding invoice.

 Contain a link to your Content Provision Agreement (CPA) for reading and signing.
 The areas that have been updated in this revised CPA will be highlighted to assist with understanding the changes.